Chinese New Year is Also Known as Spring Festival

-The entire family is present and a great deal of preparation is involved in cooking special foods which have a symbolic value.
+The entire family is present and a great deal of preparation is involved in cooking special foods that have a symbolic value.
 Dumplings, jiao zi (饺子), are considered lucky and will be a part of the northern Chinese meal.
 A southern household will have a multi-course banquet with more meat served than usual.
 Fish balls represent a reunion, and eating turnips will bring good fortune.
 The traditional New Year’s cake, made with sticky rice and brown sugar, is also served.

 The family stays up through the night to watch fireworks which will scare away demons and bad luck.
 Households are brightly lit and fragrant with incense.
 This incense is burned to welcome the return of the gods that left heaven at the end of the previous year.
 Gifts such as paper money, tinfoil shapes, and fruit are prepared for New Year’s Day.